m0lc14kk/WebhookAPI/CODE_OF_CONDUCT.md

 ## Our Pledge

 As contributors, developers, and community members of this Minecraft: Bedrock Vanilla API project, we pledge to make participation in this community a welcoming and respectful experience for everyone.
-That includes players, modders, developers, and curious tinkerers alike—regardless of background, identity, or level of experience.
+That includes players, modders, developers, and curious tinkerers alike - regardless of background, identity, or level of experience.

 We’re here to build cool things, learn from each other, and create a space where everyone feels safe, heard, and encouraged to contribute.